JuliaPlots/UnicodePlots.jl/README.md

   - **BlockCanvas**:
     This canvas is also Unicode-based.
 It has half the resolution of the BrailleCanvas.
 In contrast to BrailleCanvas, the pixels don't have visible spacing between them.
 This canvas effectively turns every character into 4 pixels that can individually be manipulated using binary operations.

+  - **HeatmapCanvas**:
+    This canvas is also Unicode-based.
+It has half the resolution of the BlockCanvas.
+This canvas effectively turns every character into 2 color pixels, using the foreground and background terminal colors.
+As such, the number of rows of the canvas is half the number of y coordinates being displayed.

   - **AsciiCanvas** and **DotCanvas**:
     These two canvas utilizes only standard ASCII character for drawing.
 Naturally, it doesn't look quite as nice as the Unicode-based ones.
 However, in some situations it might yield better results.
 Printing plots to a file is one of those situations.